ahlim0m/tylernakamura.github.io/_posts/2016-06-01-my-essential-software.markdown

 - vimfx
 - [GoogAlexa](https://addons.mozilla.org/en-US/firefox/addon/googalexa/)

+### Firefox Customization
+- In the about:config, change browser.newtabpage.endabled to true

 ### vlsub
 vlc extension that searches movies by hash and downloads subtitles from opensubtitles.org [Official Repo](https://github.com/exebetche/vlsub) [How to Install on Ubuntu 14](http://ubuntuhandbook.org/index.php/2015/02/upgrade-vlc-2-2-0-stable-ubuntu-14-04/)